matys1/lab1-web/book-notes/part-5.md

 - A **statement** is a section of code that performs a single action.
 A statement is typically a single line of JavaScript, though you can also break a statement across multiple lines or include more than one statement in a single line.

 - A semicolon (`;`) marks the end of a statement, but you can also omit the semicolon if you start a new line after the statement.
+So you can separate statements by either using a semicolon or a new line or both.

 - Below are four valid statements.
 Because they are each on a new line, the semicolon is optional, though if you were to but all on the same line, you would have to use semicolon.